Mathcamp 2022 will be a residential program! Learn more.

-Sure, though you can probably do without it.
+Sure, though you probably won't need it.

 Can I bring a musical instrument?

 Of course.
 And if you'd like, you'll be able to find other students (and staff) to play music with: we often have chamber ensembles and/or rock bands getting together.
-We also have an acoustic piano for singalongs and an electric piano for practicing in the dorm (so no need to bring you piano).
+We also have an acoustic piano for singalongs and an electric piano for practicing in the dorm (so no need to bring your piano).

 Is there a mailbox in the dormitory?

 Yes, students can send and receive mail through the Mathcamp office.

 What is the mailing address of Mathcamp while it is in session?

 Attn: Mathcamp Name of Individual 4730 Mayflower Hill Drive Waterville, ME, 04901 Please bear in mind that mail sometimes takes an extra day or two to get to us through the college mail room; allow extra time for delivery.